Disha0903/spBlock_cv/README.md

 ## Results

-Results of metrics from hyperparameter tuning for all models are stored in the `results` folder.
+Results of metrics from hyperparameter tuning for all models are stored in the `results/hpm` folder.

 ## Citation